0xjac/master-thesis/chapters/02-ethereum.md

 ### Function Modifiers

 Function modifiers are specific functions associated with the regular functions of a contract.
-The modifiers are called before the actual function and thus have the ability to change the behavior of the function.
+The modifiers are called before the actual function and thus have the ability to change the behaviour of the function.
 They are very popular to provide access-control to functions which use should be limited according to specific conditions.

 ```{caption="OpenZepplin's implementation of the \texttt{onlyOwner} modifier which restrict the access to the owner of the contract." label="lst:OZOnlyOwner" language=Solidity}
 /**